3Qax/SwiftyGFX/README.md

 ### Primitives

+Each of defined primitives conforms to _Drawable_ protocool.
 The library defines following groups of primitives:

 #### Lines

+The Bresenham's was used for drawing oblique lines.
+Even though you can draw horizontal and vertical lines with `ObliqueLine` class it is way faster to used either `HorizontalLine` or `VerticalLine` class.

 ```swift
     ObliqueLine(from origin: Point, to endPoint: Point)